Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Leasing is a contract between a finance company and a customer, giving the customer use of the equipment on rental payments over a period.
 For example, when you lease a printer for office use, you make regular (usually monthly) payments instead of a large capital outlay.

-The cash flow and tax relief benefits of leasing provide an extreme case against cash purchases.
+The leasing's cash flow and tax relief benefits provide an extreme case against cash purchases.
 If you buy equipment outright, the capital invested becomes, in effect, tied up in a depreciating asset.

 Plotter leasing, on the other hand, allows you to save resources for other purposes or opportunities.
 To make the right decision for your business, speak to your accountant, who can advise on what is financially best for your company.